C-15 Canal Tree and Vegetation Removal Project

-- PHASE 1: This phase encompasses from South Dixie Highway to Brant Drive (red section in map).
-Work began in May 2018.
+- PHASE 1: This phase encompassed from South Dixie Highway to Brant Drive (red section in map).
+The work was completed in June 2018.

 - Residents: General Letter of Notice – Feb.
 8, 2018 [PDF] • Second Letter of Notice – April 5, 2018 [PDF] • Third Letter of Notice – April 20, 2018 [PDF]

 - PHASE 2: This phase will encompass the remainder of the length of the project, from Brant Drive to Interstate 95 (yellow section in map).
 Work will proceed after Oct.
 1, 2018.

 Legal Surveys (pages 1-5) [PDF] • General Letter of Notice – Feb.
 8, 2018 [PDF] • Fourth Letter of Notice – Aug.
 24, 2018 [PDF]